Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Crystal Cove State Park

-Roam the hiking trails and explore an enclave of rustic coastal cottages in one of the OC’s largest expanses of open space and natural seashore.
+Roam hiking trails and explore an enclave of rustic coastal cottages in one of the OC’s largest expanses of open space and natural seashore.

-📍 Google Maps | Phone: (949) 494-3539 | Website | Hours: Sunrise to Sunset | Entrance: Free, $15 day-use parking fee | 👉 Orange County Coastal Sightseeing Tour
+📍 Google Maps | Phone: (949) 494-3539 | Website | Hours: Sunrise to Sunset | Entrance: Free, $15 day-use parking fee ($20 summer weekends & holidays)

 Seek out the wildest sections of Laguna Beach in the 2,400-acre backcountry of Crystal Cove State Park.
 18 miles of trails wind through endangered coastal sage scrub to beautiful mountainous vistas backed by the Pacific Ocean’s endless blue.

-Thrill seekers can get their heart rate up on the park’s mountain biking trails, listed here.
-Only one is rated easy, so be prepared to tackle a challenge.
 Getting to Crystal Cove State Park, on the other hand, couldn’t be easier.
-From Main Beach, simply drive 5 minutes north on Pacific Coast Highway, towards Newport Beach.
+From Laguna’s Main Beach, simply drive 5 minutes north on Pacific Coast Highway, towards Newport Beach.

 Main Beach